 Even if you're not up for using patterned wallpaper on all of your walls, a fabulous wallpaper makes for a striking accent wall.
-It's also a good way to incorporate vintage wallpaper into your space.
 It's hard to find enough to do an entire room, but a partial bolt is frequently enough for a single wall.

 For a softer look than fabric installed with liquid starch, distinguish your accent wall with a wall of floor-to-ceiling curtains or draperies.
 If your wall isn't too wide and your ceiling isn't too high, you may be able to use vintage drapery panels if you can find two to three matching pairs.
 If that's not possible, make your own inexpensive version from the discounted fabric from a remnant bolt.